tmtsoftware/csw-prototype/alarms/README.md

 -----------------------

 Some Alarm Service methods allow Alarm keys to contain wildcards.
-The AlarmKey class lets you leave out anay of the parameters, defaulting them to "*", which matches any subsystem, component or alarm name.
+The AlarmKey class lets you leave out any of the parameters, defaulting them to "*", which matches any subsystem, component or alarm name.
 For example, to get a list all alarms in the TCS subsystem:

 ```scala